Meet the 2020-2021 Series Artists

 Georgia Tech School of Music

-Georgia Tech Arts will partner with Georgia Tech's School of Music in presenting the 23rd annual Guthman Musical Instrument Competition.
+Georgia Tech Arts partnered with Georgia Tech's School of Music in presenting the 23rd annual Guthman Musical Instrument Competition.
 This one-of-kind event is dedicated to identifying the newest and greatest ideas in music.
-Musical inventors from around the world will share their creations and ideas about the future of music.
+Musical inventors from around the world shared their creations and ideas about the future of music.
 The competition was founded by Richard Guthman (IE 1956), who wanted to find a way to honor his wife, Margaret, while supporting music at Georgia Tech.

-The Atlanta Science Festival and Georgia Tech's School of Music have partnered to bring you together with the finalists with an interactive virtual event on March 13, 2021, the Guthman Musical Instrument Fair.
-You'll learn about innovative new musical instruments pushing the limits of art, technology, and design, you’ll be able to speak directly with their creators to learn more about their work, and you’ll hear from our judges about this year's winners.
+The Atlanta Science Festival and Georgia Tech's School of Music partnered to bring you together with the finalists with an interactive virtual event on March 13, 2021, the Guthman Musical Instrument Fair.
+Registrants learned about innovative new musical instruments pushing the limits of art, technology, and design, connected with their creators to learn more about their work, and heard from our judges about this year's winners.

 Guthman Musical Instrument Competition

 fuse*, an Italian studio and production company exploring the expressive potential offered by the creative use of emerging digital technologies, returned after last season's popular presentation of Dökk.
 AMYGDALA is an art installation that builds upon the themes of Dökk by using fuse*'s proprietary algorithms to pull information from social media in real time and translate the data into stunning light displays.